Obamacare website shows improvement, new problems emerge

-(Reuters) - The Obama administration has made headway against an online bottleneck that jammed enrollment for the president’s healthcare reform, but new technical problems greeted users on Monday, showing how difficult it will be to get consumers registered in time for insurance coverage to start January 1.
+Oct 14 (Reuters) - The U.S. administration has made headway against an online traffic bottleneck that jammed enrollment for President Barack Obama’s healthcare reform, but new technical problems greeted users on Monday showing how difficult it will be to get consumers registered in time for coverage to start Jan.
+1.

-Three weeks after the launch of new health insurance plans under Obamacare, users were able to create accounts for themselves and begin the process of enrolling through the Healthcare.gov insurance marketplace, according to people aiding the sign-up effort.
+Three weeks since the launch of new health insurance plans under Obamacare, users were able to create accounts for themselves and begin the enrollment process through the Healthcare.gov insurance marketplace for consumers in 36 states, according to people aiding the sign-up effort.

-But further into the process, error messages and other difficulties were apparent, leading to fresh frustrations for health insurers and nonprofit groups who want to help millions of uninsured Americans sign up for benefits as promised under President Barack Obama’s signature healthcare law.
+But further into the process, error messages and other difficulties were apparent, leading to fresh frustrations for health insurers and nonprofit groups who want to help millions of uninsured Americans sign up for benefits.

 “We have seen progress every day,” said Nasim Zahran of Miami’s Borinquen Medical Health Care Centers, where hundreds of people are waiting to enroll in coverage.